Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for getting things done.

 - Gather all your incomplete activities in a trusted system

-- Narrow them down to the ones you’re in full control of and really need to complete
+- Narrow them down to the ones you’re in total control of and really need to complete

 - Keep active reminders about these to review regularly